andrew-schulman/ROracle/README.md

 This is a patched version of ROracle 1.3, forked from https://github.com/cran/ROracle.
 It fixes two build errors in Windows:

 1. Adds a missing file (ociver.h) into the Windows configure script.
-For background on the bug, which is unfixed for 5 years as of November 2023, see https://stackoverflow.com/questions/52215350/roracle-package-installation-failure.
+For background on the bug, which is unfixed upstream for 5 years as of November 2023, see https://stackoverflow.com/questions/52215350/roracle-package-installation-failure.

 2. Quotes the pathname to the Oracle client, avoiding build failures when the pathname contains spaces.